 At the end of the case study the candidates were asked to present their conclusions.
 They were reassured that the main aim was to look at their communication skills rather than their findings; they weren’t expected to be construction geniuses.
 The assessors wanted to see if candidates could explain their ideas and feed their thoughts back to other members of a team.

 Some groups chose a representative to speak on their behalf while other groups organised the presentation so that they each had something to say.
 Those who stood out spoke clearly and calmly, with a clear structure to their argument.

-‘We look for personality,’ Lisa Tyler, the recruitment manager and facilitator, explains.
+‘We look for personality,’ WSP’s recruitment manager explained.
 ‘The day is designed to show the interaction between candidates.
 We already know their technical skills and their academic qualifications from their CVs so it’s really more about their softer skills.’